zio/zio-kafka/docs/consumer-tuning.md

 title: "Tuning the consumer"
 ---

-Zio-kafka's consumer can be tuned with the `ConsumerSettings` class.
+Zio-kafka's consumer can be tuned for:

+* throughput
+* latency
+* memory usage

+All tuning is done via `ConsumerSettings`:

 ```scala
 val settings = ConsumerSettings(bootstrapServers)